 Pinging srv01.contoso.com [192.168.10.21] with 32 bytes of data Reply from 192.168.10.21: bytes=32 time<1ms TTL=128 Reply from 192.168.10.21: bytes=32 time<1ms TTL=128

-As you can see, the result changed dramatically in the direction we needed, the IPv4 address 192.168.10.21 began to return.
-Now we’ll check that the server is still pinging using its IPv6 address, and we didn’t break anything:
+As you can see, the result changed dramatically in the direction we needed.
+The remote server began to return an IPv4 address (192.168.10.21) instead of an IPv6 address.
+Now we’ll check that the server is still pinging by its IPv6 address, and we didn’t break anything:

 Everything works as it should be.

 Print the current prefix priority table: